greengrocer98/zmk-vfx-rgbled-indicator/README.md

-# VFX indicator
+# VFX RGBLED indicator

 ZMK module for showing battery and connection status by led animation

 ## Features
-* unibody support only
+*
 * three leds for animations
 * pwm support for smooth animation
+* cpi indication of mouse

 ### Battery animation
 Battery animation can show different states of battery level which can be configured through following options: